pikawika/VUB-DP-Restaurant/README.md

    - ```wasted_space```

-      - Tests if the wasted space minimizer works by checking some samples individually
+      - Tests if the wasted space minimizer works by checking some samples individually as labelling will use both wasted_space and total_amount combined but the latter has no impact since it is equal for all variations.
       - Test query: ```test_textual_output_sample_1([18,3]) .```
          - Prints the reservations from the provided SMS inbox filter to only have first (nth1 index 1) sample on the 18th of March.
          - Answer: At 20h0, 2 people will arrive.
 They will have the standard menu and sit at the table for two.
 They will leave at 22h0.